-The fuel tank capacity will determine how long you can use your leaf blower for before you run out of fuel.
+The petrol tank capacity will determine how long you can use your leaf blower for before you run out of fuel.

 It may ultimately come down to personal preference and how much weight you can carry for an extended period.

 Back To Contents